tsakim/bicm/docs/index.rst

 ================================================================================

-The Bipartite Configuration Model (BiCM) is a statistical null model for binary bipartite networks [Squartini2011]_ [Saracco2015]_.
-It offers an unbiased method of analyzing node similarities and obtaining statistically validated monopartite projections [Saracco2016]_.
+The Bipartite Configuration Model (BiCM) is a statistical null model for binary bipartite networks [Squartini2011]_, [Saracco2015]_.
+It offers an unbiased method for analyzing node similarities and obtaining statistically validated monopartite projections [Saracco2016]_.

-The BiCM belongs to a series of entropy-based null model for binary bipartite networks, see also
+The BiCM belongs to a series of entropy-based null models for binary bipartite networks, see also

 * `BiPCM <https://github.com/tsakim/bipcm>`_ - Bipartite Partial Configuration Model